neurite/debian-setup/docs/0300-nvidia.md

 ##### 3. Conda

 Conda provides CUDA toolkit and cuDNN.
 Note they requires compatible versions of the graphics driver to function.
-In fact, conda provides CUDA toolkit and cuDNN in multiple channels.
+In fact, conda has multiple channels providing CUDA toolkit and cuDNN.
 The default channel has [cudatoolkit](https://anaconda.org/anaconda/cudatoolkit) and [cudnn](https://anaconda.org/anaconda/cudnn).
+The conda-forge channel has newer versions of [cudatoolkit](https://anaconda.org/conda-forge/cudatoolkit) and [cudnn](https://anaconda.org/conda-forge/cudnn).
 The NVIDIA channel has [cuda](https://anaconda.org/nvidia/cuda) and [cudnn](https://anaconda.org/nvidia/cudnn).

 #### Compatible Versions

 First, choose the version of the graphics driver that is compatible with the GPUs at hand.
-For example, for 2070 Super, `buster-backports` or later is needed.
+For example, for 2070 Super, the graphics driver from `buster-backports` or later is needed.
 For 3080 TI, `bullseye` or later is needed.

 | Debian Release     | NVIDIA graphics driver | Supported GPUs | Note |
 |--------------------|------------------------|----------------|------|